 Click Apply …

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and remove all of the selected plugins …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and delete all of the selected plugins …

-As well as the methods shown above, you can install a number of tools to manage your plugins.
+As well as the methods shown above, you can use a range of 3rd-party tools to manage your plugins.

 Health Check & troubleshooting